EMC China Lab

 What is nom certification?

 NOM (Normas Oficiales Mexicanas) certification is a mandatory safety certification in Mexico, indicating that a product complies with the relevant NOM standards.
 The NOM mark applies to a wide range of products, including telecommunications and information technology equipment, household electrical appliances, lighting fixtures, and other products with potential health and safety risks.
-Both locally manufactured and imported products in Mexico must comply with the relevant NOM standards and product labeling regulations.
+Both locally manufactuRED and imported products in Mexico must comply with the relevant NOM standards and product labeling regULations.

 What Products Require NOM Certification?(图1)